 This map is fun to look at but doesn't give us any information about designed landscapes.
 Hand drawn maps were drawn for a purpose and usually commissioned by a landowner to display their property and holdings.
 They can be quite detailed and of interest to garden researchers.
 You might find some of these maps online, but they usually require a trip to an archive or local heritage/history centre.

 This is a delightful 1755 map of small estate belonging to Mr Samuel Wardly, in Worlingworth, Wilby and Brundish.
-It is on the Cambridge Digital Library website: https://cudl.lib.cam.ac.uk/

-This is a source well worth having a look at wherever you are researching a park or garden.
+It is on the Cambridge Digital Library website: https://cudl.lib.cam.ac.uk/ This is a source well worth having a look at wherever you are researching a park or garden.
 Both Oxford and Cambridge have items in their archives from across the country.

 This plan does not have a scale but does have a table of land parcel sizes so this could be to do with inheritance & drawing up a will or just wanting a record of what Mr Wardly owned.
 He appears to have a distinct area of orchard across the road from his house.
 Every access gate is carefully noted along with several ponds in the fields, and a farmyard or stables near the house.
 In fact, this pond looks like a canal and if we zoom in closer, we can see what looks like a jetty structure.
 Was the jetty used for fishing or just taking in the views?
 There is another small building in the garden too - could that be a summerhouse or glasshouse?
-We can also see from this map who all Mr Wardly's neighbours were.
+We can also see from this map who all Mr Wardly's neighbours were!

-This is very modest estate compared to some and if you are really fortunate you might come across a much more complicated landscape
+This is very modest estate compared to some and if you are really fortunate you might come across a hand drawn plan of a much more complicated landscape.

-I couldn't immediately find a more elaborate early estate plan online for Suffolk, so I am showing this one of 1587 at Holdenby in Northamptonshire.
+Hand drawn estate plans survive for larger landscapes and hold wonderful details for us to discover.
+This plan of 1587 is for Holdenby in Northamptonshire.
 The Hatton family were mover and shakers in Elizabeth's court with Christopher Hatton rising to the rank of Lord Chancellor.
 He saw the completion of a grand house with an equally grand landscape and gardens around it.
+At that time, it was the biggest privately owned house in Western Europe.

-As is usual, the house itself is lying on its back so you can see one of its main elevations and other smaller buildings are shown in a similar manner.
-There is so much garden information on this map from the paling fence than ran around the formal gardens (to keep the deer out) to trees in straight lines indicating an orchard.
+As is quite usual, the house itself is lying on its back so you can see one of its main elevations and other smaller buildings are shown in a similar manner.
+There is so much garden information on this map from the timber paling fence than ran around the formal gardens (to keep the deer out) to trees in straight lines indicating an orchard.
 There are garden paths and several round features, which look like viewing mounds, including a snail mound in the top right corner.
 There are walled courts with ornate gateways - some of which still survive - and garden buildings (maybe the tower-like feature was a banqueting house) and a formal parterre to the west, flanked by extensive terraces on the hillside.

 Even on more modest sites, early maps and sketch plans can tell you a lot about the status and purse of the owner, how they used the land around their home and if they were following the garden fashions of the period.

 There is so much we can learn from maps, from the detailed large-scale OS maps to the quick amateur sketch maps drawn by someone for a specific purpose.

 Always keep in mind - who drew up the map, for what purpose and is it original or is it someone's copy?